Getting a Tonal gym is pricey and requires not only spending a lot of money upfront, but also every month with their subscription plan.

 |Cruise Ship Personal Training||$1,840||$115|

-As you can notice, if we compare a Tonal subscription with personal training, you’re actually paying $3.00 per session based on 4 workouts.
+As you can notice, even after Tonal raised the membership and hardware prices, if we compare their subscription with personal training, you’re actually paying $3.70 per session based on 4 workouts.

 NOTE: I think it’s fair to compare Tonal with personal training because it does include many functions like program design, spotter, and weight suggestions.